-5. PAL facilitator and A. Both PAL facilitator and session participants share learning strategies that are personally helpful. participating students model productive B. Apply learning strategy directly to course content. learning behaviors that students adopt and C. Identify the most important information and concepts in the course. adapt.
-D. PAL facilitator looks for "teachable moments" during the session to model a learning strategy that directly connects with course material.
-E. PAL facilitator preplans use of a rotating set of learning strategies during PAL sessions.
+- A. Both PAL facilitator and session participants share learning strategies that are personally helpful. - B. Apply learning strategy directly to course content. - C. Identify the most important information and concepts in the course. - D. PAL facilitator looks for "teachable moments" during the session to model a learning strategy that directly connects with course material. - E. PAL facilitator preplans use of a rotating set of learning strategies during PAL sessions.